-We could not host Pelotonia weekend without the help of over 1,800 Volunteers, so Pelotonia is extremely grateful for the time, talent, and energy that our dedicated Volunteers bring.
-Please join us as a Volunteer for Pelotonia 12.
-Alumni Volunteer registration for Pelotonia 12 will open April 2 and new Volunteers can begin registering April 5!
-Any Volunteer questions can be sent to Morgan Dominique at email@example.com.
+We could not host Pelotonia weekend without the help of over 2,700 Volunteers, so Pelotonia is extremely grateful for the time, talent, and energy that our dedicated Volunteers bring.
+Please join us as a Volunteer for Pelotonia 17.
+Alumni Volunteer registration for Pelotonia 17 will open to Alumni on February 8th and to new Volunteers on February 10th.
+Any Volunteer questions can be sent to Amber Herron at firstname.lastname@example.org.

 Do Volunteers have a minimum fundraising commitment?

 There is no fundraising requirement for Volunteers but fundraising is certainly encouraged.
-Just think, if every volunteer raises just $100, we can donate another $180,000 more toward life-saving cancer research.
+Just think, if every Volunteer raises just $100, we can donate another $280,000 more toward life-saving cancer research.
 Volunteers can create a profile, share stories and use all of the same fundraising tools as Riders.

 Where and when can I volunteer?

-Pelotonia will host Volunteers at the Opening Ceremony on Friday and at every start, finish, and stop along the route on Saturday and Sunday.
+Pelotonia will host Volunteers for pre-event activities, at the Opening Ceremony, at every start and finish location, every rest stop along the route on Saturday and Sunday, and for post event activities.
+We also have a Summer Assistance option if you are unable to volunteer during event weekend.
 For more detailed locations, activities and shifts, check out the Volunteer Registration page or the Volunteer Activities descriptions page.